Chibi Devi!

 Chibi Devi! (ちび☆デビ!, Chibi Debi!) is a Japanese manga series written and illustrated by Hiromu Shinozuka.
 It was serialized in Shogakukan's shōjo manga magazine Ciao from May 2008 to November 2014, with its chapters collected in eleven tankōbon volumes.
 It is about a middle school girl who discovers a devil baby on her bed one day.
 The manga was adapted into a seventy-five episode anime television series by SynergySP which aired in Japan from October 2011 to February 2014.

 Plot

 Honoka Sawada is a lonely girl who is often picked on by others.
-One night, a strange baby named Mao appears before her, and she soon learns that this baby is none other than a baby devil.
+After meeting a strange baby named Mao, she soon learns that it is none other than a devil.